Octave Holdings And Investments Acquires Waterside Marketplace

 (MENAFN- EIN Presswire)

-ALPHARETTA, GA, UNITED STATES, October 22, 2024 /EINPresswire / -- Octave Holdings and Investments, LLC is pleased to announce that Octave Realty Fund IX, LLC, completed the Acquisition
+ALPHARETTA, GA, UNITED STATES, October 22, 2024 /EINPresswire / -- Octave Holdings and Investments, LLC is pleased to announce that Octave Realty Fund IX, LLC has successfully completed the Acquisition

 of Waterside Marketplace in Chesterfield, Michigan.
-Waterside Marketplace, a 276,244 square foot grocery shadow-anchored power center, is 93% occupied and features a mix of national category leaders including T.J.
-Maxx, Burlington, Old Navy, Best Buy, and Ulta.
-In addition, a Sierra Trading Post is scheduled to open in early 2025.
-Waterside also benefits from its adjacency to strong traffic driving shadow-anchors such as Lowe's, JCPenney, Dick's Sporting Goods, and Aldi.
+This 276,244-square-foot, grocery shadow-anchored power center is 93% occupied and boasts an impressive mix of national retailers, including TJ Maxx, Burlington, Old Navy, Best Buy, and Ulta.
+The center is set to grow even stronger with the addition of Sierra Trading Post, scheduled to open in early 2025.
+Waterside Marketplace also benefits from its proximity to major traffic-driving shadow anchors such as Lowe's, JCPenney, Dick's Sporting Goods, and Aldi.

-The center is located in Macomb County, 25 miles northeast of downtown Detroit at the intersection of I-94 and 23-mile road.
-It receives over 120,000 vehicles per day and has incredible visibility from its prime location.
-Macomb County is Michigan's third most populated county and boasts top employers such as General Motors, Ford Motors, McLaren Health Care, and Fiat Chrysler.
+Strategically located in Macomb County, 25 miles northeast of downtown Detroit, Waterside Marketplace sits at the high-traffic intersection of I-94 and 23 Mile Road, receiving over 120,000 vehicles daily.
+As Michigan's third most populous county, Macomb is home to key employers such as General Motors, Ford Motors, McLaren Health Care, and Fiat Chrysler, making this area a hub of economic activity and growth.

-“Waterside is the dominant grocery shadow-anchored community center in a growing submarket that has great visibility along I-94, robust tenant sales and high average household incomes”, said Scott Henard, Octave's Executive Vice President and Head of Acquisitions.“We are excited to have this acquisition close out our ninth fund!”
+“Waterside is the dominant grocery shadow-anchored community center in a thriving submarket with excellent visibility along I-94, robust tenant sales, and high average household incomes,” said Scott Henard, Octave's Executive Vice President and Head of Acquisitions.“We are excited to have this acquisition close out our ninth fund!”

-Sridhar Marupudi, Octave's Co-Founder and CEO, commented“We are thrilled to add another solid grocery shadow-anchored center to our portfolio, and we continue to look for opportunities to acquire high-quality grocery-anchored or shadow-anchored centers meeting our disciplined investment criteria.”
+Sridhar Marupudi, Octave's Co-Founder and CEO, added,“We are thrilled to add another strong grocery shadow-anchored center to our portfolio, and we continue to seek opportunities to acquire high-quality grocery-anchored or shadow-anchored centers that align with our disciplined investment criteria.”

-“Waterside is a great final acquisition for ORF IX and we want to thank our dedicated in-house acquisitions team for a smooth transaction,” said Parth Munshi, Octave's EVP and General Counsel.
+“Waterside is a great final acquisition for ORF IX, and we want to thank our dedicated in-house acquisitions team for ensuring a smooth transaction,” commented Parth Munshi, Octave's EVP and General Counsel.

-Waterside Marketplace will be professionally leasing and managed by Pinnacle Leasing and Management, a wholly owned subsidiary of Octave.
+Waterside Marketplace will be professionally leased and managed by Pinnacle Leasing and Management, a wholly owned subsidiary of Octave.

 About Octave

-Octave Holdings and Investments, LLC is a privately held real estate investment company that owns, operates, and manages, a portfolio of over 45 commercial real estate assets in fourteen states valued at approximately $700 million.
+Octave Holdings and Investments, LLC is a privately held real estate investment company that owns, operates, and manages a diverse portfolio of over 45 commercial real estate assets across 14 states, with a total value of approximately $700 million.

-Octave's mission is to empower individuals and institutions to achieve financial freedom through strategic investments in tangible commercial real estate assets.
-We are dedicated to creating sustainable passive income streams while fostering transparency and trust.
-Our innovative platform is designed to provide clear insights and seamless management of your investments, ensuring that our clients can confidently navigate their financial journeys with us.
-Together, we build wealth, nurture community, and unlock the full potential of real estate investment.
+At Octave, our mission is to empower individuals and institutions to achieve financial freedom through strategic investments in commercial real estate.
+We are committed to creating sustainable passive income streams, while fostering transparency and trust.
+Our innovative platform provides clear insights and seamless management, helping our clients confidently navigate their financial journeys.
+Together, we build wealth, nurture communities, and unlock the full potential of real estate investment.

 Parth Munshi